 This is a short introduction.
 Further information, including videos and leaflets, is available from Renal Units.
 In Edinburgh, the Community Dialysis Team keeps this information.
-See also the Further Information section at the foot of the page.
+See also the further information at the foot of this page.

 How does it work?